Unusual Malaysian Drinks You Want To Try

 Soy Milk is a plant-based drink produced by soaking and grinding soybeans, boiling the mixture, and filtering out particles for a milky beverage.

-Often sold at street stalls, Soya Milk is sweetened with either sugar syrup or palm syrup.
+Often sold at street stalls, soy milk is sweetened with sugar or palm syrup.

 Hen Gin Teh (Almond Drink)

-Chinese Almond Drink is not too sweet with a creamy texture.
-They usually serve it in a bowl and with Chinese Curlers.
+Chinese Almond Drink is not too sweet and has a creamy texture.
+It is usually served in a bowl with Chinese Curlers.

 Malaysian Drinks – Indian Beverages

-There are certain drinks that you can get from Indian restaurants only.
+Certain drinks are only available in Indian restaurants.
 These are, without a doubt, excellent drinks you can order from Indian Restaurants.

 Triveni Juice (Mixed Fruit Juice)